 Next we proceed to forward selection by applying $T{n,1}^B(\tau)$ (sequentially), L_1 , and QPCOR- L_1 to select the significant SNPs.
 To account for the randomness in the selection procedure, the covariate selection procedure is repeated in randomly selected subsets of size 0.8n in each gender group.
 No SNP is selected by either L_1 or QPCOR- L_1 in any random split, which is probably caused by weak signals and/or over penalization.
-Table 4.1 presents the frequencies of the SNPs selected at least 10 times by our method over 50 random subsets.
+Table 3 presents the frequencies of the SNPs selected at least 5 times by our method over 50 random subsets.

-For further verification, we regress Y on \mathbf{Z} at the τ th quantile, obtaining the residuals under the null model.
+For further verification, we regress Y on \mathbb{Z} at the τ th quantile, obtaining the residuals under the null model.
 In general, if one SNP has an effect on the response, residuals with different genotypes have different distributions.
-We calculate the variance, mean, and τ th quantile of the residuals in genotype "AA" and "Aa" for each SNP, and report the ranks of the differences between 981 SNPs in Table 4.1.
+We calculate the variance, mean, and τ th quantile of the residuals in genotype "AA" and "Aa" for each SNP, and report the ranks of the differences between 981 SNPs in Table 3.
 We find that most of the SNPs selected with high frequencies have high ranks in at least one of the three criteria, providing further evidence of the effects of the selected SNPs on the lower quantiles of GFR.

 Furthermore, we searched PubMed for publications that studied the same SNPs identified in our analysis as a source of validation from external data for the functions of the reported SNPs.
-Specifically, rs9331949 and rs1044506 have been found to be associated with dementia, epilepsy, and Alzheimer's disease (Bennet et al., 2011; Du et al., 2016; Stage et al., 2016; Tan et al., 2016), and rs3830041 has been found to be associated with HepB-related hepatocellular carcinoma (Yu et al., 2017).
-A further examination of the functions of these two SNPs in dbSNP (https://www.ncbi.nlm.nih.gov/snp) shows that rs9331949 is involved in cell death, whereas rs3830041 belongs to the NOTCH family, which plays a role in vascular, renal, and hepatic development.
+Specifically, rs9331949 has been found to be associated with epilepsy, cognitive impairment, and Alzheimer's disease (Yu et al. (2013); Tan et al. (2016); Du et al. (2016); Xian et al (2017)).
+The six SNPs belong to five different genes (ATP10B, CLU, FAM53B, ADGRF5, SPG7) with rs11742097 and rs6866731 both locating within gene ATP10B.
+Therefore, we carried out gene set enrichment analysis (GSEA), searching for functional gene sets overlapping significantly with the selected SNPs.